section

 External Probe: Pretext.js

-#>pretext_field_lab Pretext Field Lab a playful route for exploring text measurement, line breaking, and responsive layout without DOM reflow
+#>pretext_field_lab Pretext Field Lab A live route for exploring text measurement, line breaking, and responsive layout without DOM reflow.

 Why it fits here

 Files remain portable and human-readable.
-Spw does not replace Markdown’s trust model; it deepens the structural layer.
+Spw does not replace the trust model of readable files; it adds structure around them.

 Frames over anonymous blocks

-Sections become named units with stable references, better projection, and more explicit relationships.
+Sections become named units with stable references, clearer relationships, and better projection options.

 Interactive codeblocks

-Codeblocks can move between source, syntax, and rendered surfaces without becoming detached widgets.
+Codeblocks can move between source, syntax, and rendered views without becoming detached widgets.

-Plugins gain a richer substrate, not merely more UI state to manage.
+Editors, plugins, and clients gain a richer substrate instead of just more UI state to manage.

-The interface becomes part of the reading model: interaction reveals structure instead of hiding it.
+The interface becomes part of the learning model: interaction reveals structure, supports reflection, and keeps plain text connected to the lesson.

 ~"design_influences"